Royal Victorian Aero Club: Identities

+Sir Thomas Walter White, KBE, DFC, VD, MP, first Secretary of the Club, and one of the first airmen trained for the Australian Flying Corp.
+He went on to become Member for Balaclava in the House of Representatives (1929-1938) resigning to join the RAAF at the outbreak of World War II.
+He rejoined the House of Representatives in 1945, later becoming the Minister of Air and Minister of Civil Aviation (1949-1951).
+He resigned from Parliament in 1951 and become Australia's High Commissioner to the United Kingdom (1951-1956).
+During this time he was knighted.

 Club Operations

 The Royal Victorian Aero Club provides aircraft and facilities for pilot training and private flying at Moorabbin Airport.

 Aircraft

 Previous aircraft

 Most of the training aircraft in the 1950s were the de Havilland Tiger Moth.

 The De Havilland Canada DHC-1 Chipmunk and Victa Airtourer were used in the 1960s followed subsequently by a limited number of Beechcraft.